The Man Who Cleaned Potato Chips

 On a Personal Note

-Today, he lives in north Texas with his beautiful wife of 53 years, Judy.
+Today, he lives in north Texas with his beautiful wife of over 50 years, Judy.
 They have two wonderful daughters and their husbands and four rewarding grandchildren.
 When not working, he enjoys traveling, auto racing, church and family gatherings.

 In addition, John and his wife, who is a brain tumor survivor, continue to support an organization they helped found back in 1993. www.greymatters.us is an IRS 501(c)(3) non-profit brain tumor support group.
 It is dedicated to providing emotional and logistical support to brain tumor survivors and their families.
 “If we have just helped one person’s life be easier, I think we’ve fulfilled our life’s purpose,” John said.